 Gareth couldn’t say which looked away first, but when he finally refocused on the play, he found he had missed a large part of it.
 He refocused, tried to ignore the strange chill of the young man’s eyes on him.
 He’d missed Egil investigating the plot, discovering it was conceived by the king’s own brother.
 He’d missed Egil informing the prince, who, though heartbroken over his uncle’s betrayal, promised to help Egil stop him.
 He’d missed the two of them laying a trap for the traitor.

-Already, Egil was fighting the uncle, with choreography that danced across the stage, and soon it was over, Egil finally defeating the uncle with magic.
+Already, Egil was fighting the uncle, with choreography that danced across the stage.
+The man’s acting was mediocre – Gareth didn’t believe he really captured the essence of Egil – but in this, he was masterful.
+The fight was over too soon, Egil finally defeating the uncle with magic.
 That was another thing Gareth loved about Egil stories—the sheer impossibility of them.
 They were a break from reality, where magic didn’t exist and never had, where achieving the impossible was only ever a dream.

 The uncle gave a moving speech begging for his family’s forgiveness as he died, and with that, the show was over.
 Gareth searched the crowd for the narrator again, only to find him gone.

-“That was wonderful,” Isobel said while the crowd stood and cheered and the actors made their bows.
-Gareth agreed, and together, the three of them wandered back toward the festival entrance.
+Isobel laughed and together, the three of them wandered back toward the festival entrance.
 By unspoken agreement, they were all done for the day.

-“Are we still on for dinner with your sister tonight?”
+“Are we meeting your sister for dinner tonight?”
 Isobel asked.

 “I believe so,” Gareth said.
 “I’ll drop by the Island and check.
 Ofelia, would you like to come and say hello to your Aunt Moira?”